mandober/debrief.haskell/topics/variance/variance.md

 ## Variance in general

-Within the type system, variance occurs in several forms:
-- *covariance* preserves the ordering of types, from specific to generic
-- *contravariance* reverses the ordering of types
-- *bivariance* is the case when both apply at the same time
-- *variance* occurs if any of the previous three does
-- *invariance*, or *nonvariance*, if none of the previous occurs

 The variance issues especially occur with features that include subtyping, generic datatypes, inheritance.
 Most often, these rules are not consequences of other decision in a PL design, but are set liberally, commonly being used towards making type system more safe.
 By making type ctors co- or contra- variant (instead of leaving it invariant), more programs will be accepted as well-typed.
 On the other hand, people often find contravariance unintuitive, so a PL designer might choose to keep the things simple by making a type ctor invariant even if it could be safely made variant.

 ## Variance in Haskell